Russia Recaptures Part Of Kursk Region - UrduPoint

 Ukraine's commander-in-chief Oleksandr Syrsky said in late August that Kyiv had seized 100 settlements and almost 1,300 square kilometres (500 square miles) of Russian territory.

-Kyiv says it does not want to annex Russian territory -- as Moscow has done in eastern Ukraine -- but hopes it could force Russia to divert troops and could be a powerful bargaining chip in any negotiations.
+Kyiv says it does not want to annex parts of Russia -- as Moscow has done in eastern Ukraine -- but hopes it could force its enemy to divert troops and could be a powerful bargaining chip in any negotiations.

 Recent Stories